10 What Makes Good Software?

 But how do we identify the specific requirements of our system?
 The short answer is through research.
 Now before you worry that this means you’re going to need to review numerous academic journals and conference proceedings, recognize that research can include:

-While our work might involve reviewing a few academic papers or grey literature documents, most of the work we do will be informed by domain expertise and user studies.
-While you might think that this will be simpler than reviewing numerous reports, gathering knowledge from domain experts and user studies takes time and care.
+While our work might involve reviewing a few academic papers or grey literature documents, most will be informed by domain expertise and user studies.
+While you might think this will be simpler than reviewing numerous reports, gathering knowledge from domain experts and user studies takes time and care.
 In CIS3750, we’ll begin learning some of the skills required to do this.

 Building Good Software

-Beyond understanding the problem and developing a good list of software requirements, we as developers need to live up to a certain standard to ensure that the software we produce is good.
+Beyond understanding the problem and developing a good list of software requirements, we as developers must live up to a certain standard to ensure we design good software.
 To do this, we need to:

-• have excellent planning skills; to ensure we can deliver what we need to deliver in a timely manner.
+- have excellent planning skills; to ensure we can deliver what we need to promptly.